english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 **So, what's the conclusion?**

-Should there be one for every article?.
+Should there be one for every article?